An Up-to-Date History of Google Algorithm Updates

 November 2023 – Core Update

 In a rare development, Google announced its second major core update in as many months on November 2.
-The rollout is still ongoing and expected to be completed within the next few weeks.
+The rollout was completed on November 28.
+Google said this update was to make an improvement to the core update in October 2023.

 October 2023 – Core Update